Verizon Communications Inc. (VZ): Lucky investors are lined up for success

 Sponsored

-The company’s shares, operating in the sector of Communication Services managed to top a trading volume set approximately around 17802114 for the day, which was evidently lower, when compared to the average daily volumes of the shares.
+The company’s shares, operating in the sector of Communication Services managed to top a trading volume set approximately around 54163966 for the day, which was evidently higher, when compared to the average daily volumes of the shares.

 During the last month, 6 analysts gave the Verizon Communications Inc. a BUY rating, 2 of the polled analysts branded the stock as an OVERWEIGHT, 18 analysts were recommending to HOLD this stock, 1 of them gave the stock UNDERWEIGHT rating, and 1 of the polled analysts provided SELL rating.